Garlic (Allium Sativum)

-Generally garlic leaves have a wonderful garlic taste, they can be substituted in a recipe for a milder flavour.
+Generally garlic leaves have a wonderful garlic taste; they can be substituted in a recipe for a milder flavor.
 The amount you substitute differs quite a lot depending on the potency of the leaves.
 It is best to judge via taste.

 Why does garlic make your breath smell?

-When cutting into garlic a reaction occurs that release the class garlicky aroma.
-It than reacts with bacteria in your mouth that cause bad breath.
-A good way to counteract this smell is to eat parsley, or to drink milk while you are eating the garlic.
+When cutting into garlic, a reaction occurs that releases the classic garlicky aroma, it then reacts with bacteria in your mouth and causes bad breath.
+A good way to counteract this smell is to eat parsley, or to drink milk while you are eating garlic.